Student: Post-second year

 In the U.S., a Junior is a student in the penultimate (usually third) year and a Senior is a student in the last (usually fourth) year of college, university, or high school.
 A student who takes more than the average number of years to graduate is sometimes referred to as a "super senior".
 This term is often used in college but can be used in high school as well.
-The term underclassman refers collectively to Freshmen and Sophomores, and upperclassman refers collectively to Juniors and Seniors, sometimes even Sophomores.
-In some cases, the freshmen, sophomores, and juniors are considered underclassmen, while seniors are designated as upperclassmen.
+It can mean that a student is taking their senior year for a second time.
+The term underclassman refers collectively to Freshmen and Sophomores, and upperclassman refers collectively to Juniors and Seniors.
 The term Middler is used to describe a third-year student of a school (generally college) that offers five years of study.
-In this situation, the fourth and fifth years would be referred to as Junior and Senior years, respectively, and the first two years would be the Freshman and Sophomore years.

 Graduate students

-A graduate student is a student who continues his/her education after graduation.
-Some examples of graduate programs are: business school, law school, medical school, and veterinary school.
-Degrees earned in graduate programs include the Master’s degree, a research doctoral degree, or a first professional degree.
+A graduate student is a student who continues their education after graduation.
+Some of these are master's degrees, doctoral degrees, professional degrees, and graduate certificates, which are the highest level of academic degree and require several years of study after a bachelor's degree.